 Who can resist cute pom poms?
 They are so easy to make and great for all sorts of fun craft projects.
-In this post I’m showing you how to make a pom pom mobile that will look adorable in a nursery, child or teen bedroom.
+In this post I’m showing you how to make a gorgeous rainbow pom pom mobile that will look adorable in a nursery, child or teen bedroom.

 Coming from a professional background promoting early years communication I was delighted to see that more and more prams and buggies now have a rear facing option so that you can easily see and chat with your baby while you’re out and about.
 I had to search high and low to find one when my boys were tiny!

 Now that baby is finally here I really wanted to gift the gorgeous new arrival something homemade and that my own children could help to create too.
 We decided to make a pom pom mobile with rainbow colours because it would be bright and jolly for the nursery but equally appealing to big kids and even teens too!

 Supplies To Make A Pom Pom Mobile

 To make a pom pom mobile you’ll need to choose 8 yarn colours and 2 pom pom maker sizes.
 We chose rainbow coloured yarn and the small pom pom set of two from Clover that you can see in the picture.